hughperkins/howto-jenkins-ssl/letsencrypt.md

 # Let's encrypt

+THIS IS IN PROGRESS, DOESNT WORK YET!
+USE README.md for now :-)

 Getting a standard certificate for your jenkins, using Let's Encrypt.

 By comparison with the self-signed, the pre-requisites are significantly stricter: